rshutt/rshutt-exercise/README.md

 EKS is clearly the best choice here

-1. Since immutable infrastructure is part of the solution, using kind or k3s does not allow us to demonstrate this nor does using ECS.
+1. EKS deployment, configuration, and operations are well-known skills in most organizations.
-1. Will show a clear demarcation between the infra component builds and the CI/CD workflow to deploy the app.
+1. Provides a clear demarcation between the infra component builds, and the CI/CD workflow to deploy the app.
-1. Feels less "demo-only"
+1. Feels less "demo-only" than standing up a `kind` instance.

 ### IaC platform

-Terraform is my preferred choice, though similar could be done using CloudFormation if there is pushback.
+Terraform is my preferred choice, though this is not always the case with customers

 1. Excellent support for AWS and EKS
 1. Arguably, the platform agnostic industry standard for IaC.
-1. A majority of DevOps-enabled engineers, both software and infra, are familiar with Terraform and HCL at this point.
+1. Most DevOps-enabled engineers, both software and infra, are familiar with Terraform and HCL at this point.

 ### Application Language/Architecture

-For this exercise, I like the simplicity of Python.
+For this engagement, I like the simplicity of Python.

 1. FastAPI makes writing http handlers quite simple.
 1. Testing is also simplified using TestClient